Bryan Reyna: Return to Academia Cantolao

 In March 2021, Reyna signed a three-years contract deal with his home club Academia Cantolao, which had been playing in the Peruvian Primera División for 4 years since its promotion in 2016, He made twenty–one appearances and scored three goals during the 2021 season.
 In the 2022 season, he made 28 appearances and scored 6 goals.

+Alianza Lima

+In December 2022 it was confirmed that Reyna had been sold to Alianza Lima, signing a deal until the end of 2025.
+He scored 4 goals in 16 Appearances with the Peruvian Club in the 2023 Season.
+In January 2024, he would join Club Atlético Belgrano in the Argentine League.

 International career

 Youth teams

-During his stay at Academia Cantolao in 2014, Reyna was observed by the coach of Peru U17 at the time, Juan José Oré, in order to integrate him into the team that was preparing for the 2015 South American U-17 Championship.
+aDuring his stay at Academia Cantolao in 2014, Reyna was observed by the coach of Peru U17 at the time, Juan José Oré, in order to integrate him into the team that was preparing for the 2015 South American U-17 Championship.
 Eventually, Reyna was part of Peru's U17 squad in that tournament held in Paraguay in March 2015.

 He was also part of Peru U20 squad in the 2017 South American U-20 Championship that took place in Ecuador in January and February 2017.